kylebenjaminblock/week-10/assignment/README.md

 your application attempt to resolve or grapple with?
 How does your application speak to this problem/question?

+KB: I propose developing an application that visualizes demographic panel data of one province (or more) in Afghanistan.
+Afghanistan contains an incredibly diverse population that has been subject to a myriad of exogenous shocks over the past year.
+I would like to attempt to visualize the story of a changing Afghan population.

 ## The data

 Geospatial applications are all about working with data.
 What datasets would you plan/like to use?
 If the data you'll be working with isn't already stored in a way that you can use, how will you be storing your data?

+KB: I've been compiling a dataset of survey data from across the country that contains demographic and public opinion variables since 2011.
+I have a .csv file with more than 40,000 settlement coordinates to merge with the survey data.
+I will need to be judicious with the variables
+I select so that I can succiently tell the emerging story, which remains to be known.

 ## Technologies used